adhnannp/Olx/README.md

-Here’s a sample **README** file for your OLX clone project, including both backend and frontend features such as adding products, viewing products, login, and logout:
+Here’s the updated **README** file with your Git repository URL included:

 ---